AdaTerm: Adaptive T-Distribution Estimated Robust Moments for Noise-Robust Stochastic Gradient Optimization: Conclusion

 \section{Conclusion}

-We presented the AdaTerm optimizer, which is adaptively robust to noise and outliers, for deep learning.
-AdaTerm was derived from the assumption that the gradients are generated from multivariate diagonal Student's t-distribution, and then, the distribution parameters are optimized through the surrogated maximum log-likelihood estimation.
-Optimization of test functions revealed that AdaTerm can adjust its robustness to noise in accordance with the impact of the noise.
-Through the four typical benchmarks, we confirmed that the robustness to noise and the learning performance of AdaTerm are as good as or better than those of conventional optimizers.
-In addition, we derived the new regret bound for the Adam-like optimizers without the assumption of the use of AMSGrad.
+In this study, we presented AdaTerm, an optimizer adaptively robust to noise and outliers for deep learning.
+AdaTerm models the stochastic gradients generated during training using a multivariate diagonal Student's t-distribution.
+Accordingly, the distribution parameters are optimized through the surrogated maximum log-likelihood estimation.
+Optimization of test functions reveals that AdaTerm can adjust its robustness to noise in accordance with the impact of noise.
+Through the four typical benchmarks, we confirmed that the robustness to noise and the learning performance of AdaTerm are comparable to or better than those of conventional optimizers.
+In addition, we derived the new regret bound for the Adam-like optimizers without incorporating AMSGrad.

-This paper focused on computing the moments' values, but in recent years, the importance of integration with raw SGD (i.e. decay of scaling in Adam-like optimizers) has been confirmed~(\cite{luo2019adaptive,zhou2020towards}).
-We will therefore investigate a natural integration of AdaTerm and the raw SGD by reviewing $\Delta s$, which may enable the normalization to be constant.
-In addition, as mentioned in the discussion, we argue that a new framework for analyzing optimization algorithms both in terms of robustness and efficiency and such that they can be compared, is required.
-One such analysis was done by~\cite{scaman2020robustness} on SGD, but its extention to momentum-based optimizers and its ability to allow theoretical comparison across different algorithms remain limited.
-We will therefore seek in the future, a similar but better approach in the future, e.g. via trajectory analysis~\cite{sandler2023training}, that can be applied to analyze the robustness and efficiency of different optimization algorithms, including AdaTerm.
+This study focused on computing the moments of the t-distribution; however, in recent years, the importance of integration with raw SGD (i.e., decay of scaling in Adam-like optimizers) has been confirmed~\cite{luo2019adaptive,zhou2020towards}.
+Therefore, we will investigate a natural integration of AdaTerm and the raw SGD by reviewing $\Delta s$ that may enable the normalization to be constant.
+In addition, as mentioned in the discussion, a new framework for analyzing optimization algorithms both in terms of robustness and efficiency (such that they can be compared)is required.
+One such analysis was performed by~\cite{scaman2020robustness} on SGD; however, its extension to momentum-based optimizers and its ability to allow theoretical comparison across different algorithms remain limited.
+Therefore, we will seek a similar but better approach in the future, e.g. via trajectory analysis~\cite{sandler2023training}, that can be applied to analyze the robustness and efficiency of different optimization algorithms, including AdaTerm.
 Finally, latent feature analysis methods~\cite{luo2020position} have attracted extensive attention in recent years.
 The use of AdaTerm in such approaches is therefore an interesting field of study that we will investigate in the future.